 Premiers vow to fight Ottawa’s controversial jobs training scheme

-By Maria Babbage and Paola Loriggio
+July 26, 2013 by Maria Babbage and Paola Loriggio

 Canada’s provincial and territorial leaders vowed Thursday to fight Ottawa’s controversial plan to fund jobs training for workers, saying the new scheme would require them to come up with more than half a billion dollars in extra cash.

 There’s concern across the board over the Canada Job Grant, said Ontario Premier Kathleen Wynne, who is hosting the Council of the Federation meeting.

 “There really was a very strong feeling that the program as it exists won’t work,” she said.

 The Harper government wants to divert some of the money it gives to the provinces and territories to the new program, which would provide a grant of $15,000 per worker.
 The provinces and territories, as well as the employers, would each kick in $5,000.

 But the premiers are worried that it won’t give them enough flexibility to direct the money where it’s needed most and could jeopardize existing provincially run programs.
 Small businesses aren’t interested in taking part in this program either, Wynne said.

 The provinces and territories, who have jurisdiction for skills training and labour market programs, would have to find more than $600 million to maintain their current programs as well as match the cost of the Canada Job Grant, they said in a joint statement Thursday.